Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Digital-Forensocs/7-1-2024-Memory Forensics.md

    ![error](/assets/images/digital-forensics/Memory_forensics_pic/mkdir.png)

-  - okay so now I've created a folder called dump and that's where I'm going to save everything that I'm carving out of this memory image we can go back to our volatility command and I need to do -o to specify the output directory I'm going to say save it into the dump folder and then I'm going to use the command windows.dumpfile and then I'm going to specify the PID of 1328 which is our chrome process and in that chrome process, I have the virtual address that we just copied..
+  - okay so now I've created a folder called dump and that's where I'm going to save everything that I'm carving out of this memory image we can go back to our volatility command and I need to do -o to specify the output directory I'm going to say save it into the dump folder and then I'm going to use the command windows.
+  - dumpfile and then I'm going to specify the PID of 1328 which is our chrome process and in that chrome process, I have the virtual address that we just copied..

    ![error](/assets/images/digital-forensics/Memory_forensics_pic/dumpfile.png)